rylee-s/Portfolio/README.md

 ## Description

 This is a react app styled by hand using tailwind-css to be mobile friendly and pass Lighthouse tests with flying colors.
-The data for the site is stored in a json file to allow for easy updates.
+The data for the site is stored in typed JS objects to allow for easy updates.

-## Getting Started

-### Production Dependencies

-* React
-* React-dom